C.D. Cuautla

-Club Deportivo Cuautla is a Mexican football club based in Cuautla, Mexico.
-Their home stadium is Estadio Isidro Gil Tapia.
-The club plays in the Mexican Liga Premier in the Serie B.
+Club Deportivo Cuautla was a Mexican football club based in Cuautla, Morelos that competed in the Liga Premier - Serie B, the third division level of Mexican football.
+They played their home team match games at the Estadio Isidro Gil Tapia.

 History

-The club's history dates back to 1952 when the club was founded in Cuautla, Mexico and join the Segunda División Profesional.
-In 1953-54 the club finished runner-up.
-Due to the increased number of clubs in Primera División de México, the federation organized a promotional playoff series with: Cuautla; two teams from the 2nd Division (Zamora and Querétaro); and the last place two teams in Primera División de México (Atlante F.C. and Marte).
-The outcome: Atlante remained in 1st Division; Cuautla was promoted to the 1st Division; Querétaro remained in the 2nd Division; and Marte was demoted to 2nd Division.
+The club's history dates back to 1952 when the club was founded in Cuautla, Morelos and joined the Segunda División de México.
+In the 1953-54 season, the club finished runner-up.
+Due to the increased number of clubs in the Primera División de México, the Federación Mexicana de Fútbol (FMF) organized a promotional playoff series with: Cuautla; two teams from the Segunda División (Zamora and Querétaro); and the last place two teams in the Primera División de México (Atlante and Marte).
+The outcome: Atlante remained the Primera División; Cuautla was promoted to the Primera División; Querétaro remained in the Segunda División; and Marte was demoted to the Segunda División.

-The club played 4 years in the First division until its relegation in the 1958-59 season.
+The club played 4 years in the Primera División until its relegation in the 1958-59 season.

-The club has come close to returning to the 1st Division on two occasions (first, 1971–72; second, 1978–79) when they lost to Atlas in promotional matches.
+The club has come close to returning to the Primera División on two occasions (first, 1971–72; second, 1978–79) when they lost to Atlas in promotional matches.